irenekb/RRI-3D/README.md

 --interaction: Find the secondary structure with an interaction most similar to the contrained one

 general options:
-- p       ... path to input files
+-p       ... path to input files
--– print  ... print a csv-file with all minEnergy relevant files –- first  ... verify the first line
+--print  ... print a csv-file with all minEnergy relevant files --first  ... verify the first line
-–- second ... verify the second line
+--second ... verify the second line

 > python3 continoussearch.py -p path/to/inputfiles --print --first 'CopStems_00.ss' --second 'CopStems_00_00_000000.ss' -f